 VOLUNTEERING: We encourage parents to help a teacher when help is requested.
 Visits should be one hour or less, unless the teacher is doing a special project and he/she has arranged with the parent for an extended visit.
-Parents should check into the office, office staff will confirm their visit, and they will sign in the volunteer book, and receive a badge before going to the teacher's room.
+Volunteers should check into the office, office staff will confirm their visit, and they will sign in the volunteer book, and receive a badge before going outside of the office.
+Anyone serving as a volunteer in any capacity in your school must complete a Volunteer Confidentiality Form.
+Completed forms should be kept on file in the school office.

 VISITS: If you wish to visit your child's classroom, call the office and a time will be arranged.
 Visits will be limited to one hour unless you are helping with projects or activities at the request of the teacher.
 Teachers and students work on a carefully planned schedule to ensure maximum time daily be devoted to student learning.
-If you would like to speak to a teacher concerning an emergency or special need, please call the office and Ms. Theresa or Ms. Jackie will check to see when he/she will be available to speak with you.
+If you would like to speak to a teacher concerning an emergency or special need, please call the office and the front office staff will check to see when he/she will be available to speak with you.
 Please do not try to discuss problems with teachers during 7:15-7:45 a.m. since it is a busy and crucial time to set the tone for each school day and other students are present.
 Any changes in a child's dismissal should be sent to the teacher in a written note so there will be no confusion about the changes.
 We cannot take a child's verbal statement to make changes.
-Notification must be done in writing and sent to the teacher.
+Notification must be done in writing and sent to the teacher in the morning.